Contemporary knowledge about God, Evolution, and the meaning of human life.

-They help one to cognize the ephemerality of earthly treasures and the illusiveness of hopes for eternally staying on the Earth in one’s present body.
+They help one to cognize the ephemerality of worldly treasures and the illusiveness of hopes for eternally staying on the Earth in one’s present body.

 Many people would not strive to become better if evil people did not “help” them!

-Earthy rulers, who possess absolute power, and their servants value their jewelry and luxurious chariots.
-Yet in reality, they are not better than those living in solitude and calm and walking the Deepest Path to Tao!
-Wouldn’t it be better for those earthy rulers to keep a calm life and dedicate it to cognition of Tao?
+Earthly rulers, possessing absolute power, and those closest to them value jewelry and luxurious chariots.
+However, in reality, they are not better than those who live in solitude and calm and who walk the Deepest Path to Tao!
+Wouldn’t it be better for those earthly rulers to start leading a calm life and to dedicate it to cognition of Tao?

-People say that in ancient times no one aspired to earthly wealth, and criminals were not executed.
+People say that in ancient times no one aspired to worldly wealth, and criminals were not executed.
 In those ancient times, people worshipped Tao…

-63. Rid yourself of the vanity of the mind and unnecessary deeds, keep calm, and be satisfied with simple food!
+63. Rid yourself of the bustle of the mind and unnecessary actions, keep calm, and be satisfied with simple food!